Clinical-Genomics/BALSAMIC/docs/git_etiquette.rst

 Git Etiquette
 =============

-It is recommended to loosely follow a system to standardize the commit messages.
+It is recommended to follow a system to standardize the commit messages loosely.
 Following up from commit messages discussed on https://github.com/Clinical-Genomics/development/pull/97 , the format below is recommended for commit messages:

 **Subject line**
 ^^^^^^^^^^^^^^^^^^^^